The Camino Frances is the most well known and travelled pilgrimage route to Santiago.

 - the lush green hills and pastures of Galicia

-The Camino passes through four regions and seven provinces:
+The Camino passes through four regions and nine provinces:

 - Navarra, Rioja, Castille & Leon and Galicia are the four regions

-- Burgos, Palencia, Leon, Lugo and La Coruna are the provinces
+- Navarre, Huesca, Zaragoza, La Rioja, Burgos, Palencia, León, Lugo and A Coruña are the provinces.

 You will take in the wonderful cities of Pamplona, Burgos, Leon and Santiago, with all their amazing architecture and cultural heritage along with the large and interesting towns of Logrono, Puente de la Reina, Astorga, Ponferrada, and Sarria, as well as numerous villages and ancient hamlets.